 10 Points of action

 - BEGIN WITH YOURSELF; be positive and work on your mental health first!
-(I have written an article on this, you can read it here… Hold on to hope) I am a huge subscriber to my school of thought which states, “ If you are not at your best self you are not of much use to anyone anyway” ~ Theresa Rashai
+I am a huge subscriber to my school of thought which states, “ If you are not at your best self you are not of much use to anyone anyway” ~ Theresa Rashai

 - If you are on lockdown with your family or friends or anyone for that matter, check up on them.
 Discuss how they feel about everything.
 Offer a listening ear and a shoulder for them to lean on.
 Do not assume to know how they feel.
 You will be stunned to learn what they are going through deep down, even though they may pretend to be happy and okay outwardly.

-- If you have a family or friends who are locked down somewhere, please reach out to them.
-Use the different Media we have and check on how they are copying.
+- If you have family or friends who are locked down somewhere, please reach out to them.
+Use the different media we have and check on how they are copying.

 - If you have neighbors (which I assume we all do), please check out on them and see if they are well.